Broken Bone Injury Attorneys Recover Medical Costs through Settlement or Judgment

 - Stress fractures—a hairline crack in the bone

 The most common symptom of a broken bone is extreme pain in an area subjected to some type of blunt force trauma.
 The area is usually swollen and bruised from the impact.
 Even lightly touching the area is excruciatingly painful.
 With proper medical care, most adults recover from a fracture within a few months, although there may be lingering problems for some time.
+Other injuries such as dislocated joints or soft tissue injuries can occur at the same time as a broken bone.

 In most cases, a broken bone requires taking time off from work for treatment and follow-up care.
 There may also be extensive physical therapy involved.
 If your broken bones were caused by the negligence or malfeasance of others, the Milwaukee personal injury attorneys of Warshafsky Law will fight for you to ensure the highest possible compensation for your medical expenses and time lost from work.